 KO Grill prides itself on producing high quality Indian and Pakistani dishes in an authentic style.
-Marinating their meats for a minimum of 24 hours, it’s cooked in a traditional tandoori oven before being finished on their charcoal grill, helping to keep it all perfectly succulent and deliciously spicy.
+Marinating their meats for a minimum of 24 hours, it’s then cooked in a traditional tandoori oven before being finished on their charcoal grill, helping to keep it all perfectly succulent and deliciously spicy.

-We recommend trying their traditional house curry, chicken karahi, or opting for one of their grilled dishes.
+We recommend trying their traditional house curry, chicken karahi, or opting for one of their famous grilled dishes.

 23 Bold Street

 Experience Moroccan hospitality at its best in the Kasbah Café Bazaar.

 From rich and creamy tagines, cooked in traditional earthenware, to hot and cold mezze small plates, this is the restaurant to head to for a family feast, when you want the table to be straining under the weight of the dishes.